deconst/content-service/README.md

 An HTTP status of 200 and an empty response body will be returned when content is accepted successfully.

+### `DELETE /content/:id`

+**(Authorization required: any user)**

+Delete content with a specific URL-encoded *content ID*.

+*Response: Successful*

+An HTTP status of 204 indicates that the content has been deleted successfully.

+*Response: Unsuccessful*

+An HTTP status of 404 will be returned if the content ID isn't recognized.

 ### `GET /content/:id`

 Access previously stored content by its URL-encoded *content ID*.